deborah-andrade/ListaTAD/README.md

-Implementar uma lista est´atica com as seguintes operações criar lista inserir no início inserir no final
+Implementar uma lista estática com as seguintes operações

+criar lista
+inserir no início
+inserir no final